-This is reaction to Things I Wish I Knew Before Joining A Startup
+This is a reaction to Things I Wish I Knew Before Joining A Startup

-To be sure, if you work in a startup you will most likely be busier than any other job you’ve ever had before.
+To be sure, if you work in a startup you will most likely be busier than in any other job you’ve ever had before.
 And there will be times when you have to burn the midnight oil that week.
-But joining the startup world is an end to itself.
-Focus should be put on the journey and the experience and not the destination because there is no destination.
+But joining the startup world is an end in itself.
+The focus should be put on the journey and the experience and not the destination because there is no destination.
 Even if you “win” – chances are, you won’t – with an exit or something, entrepreneurs quickly find themselves back at it, onto the next idea.

 I guess I’m trying to say that people sometimes join startups for the wrong reasons.
 The reality is that it encompasses everything in your life, from work to family, and from hobbies to health.
 It’s part of the reward and part of the challenge.
 And if you neglect one side for the sake of another for too long, you’ll find yourself slowly getting crushed.